mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Figure out why AutoKey config window pops up when triggering `caja ~` or `xdg-open ~` from a script
 - Space bar preview (Gloobus, Sushi... but would be nicer with arrows)
 - File content index search
+- Clean up fonts list; disable or remove fonts from other locales (why on Earth are there 50 duplicates of Noto for various places?
+Wasn't Unicode supposed to solve this?)